TaceoLabs/noir-GMiMC/README.md

 # Noir GMiMC for BN254
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains a Noir crate implementing the GMiMC block cipher for the native curve BN254 in encryption mode.
+This repository contains a Noir crate implementing the GMiMC block cipher for the native curve BN254.

 GMiMC, or the Generalized MiMC family, is an extension of the Feistel-MiMC.
-Instead of using two branches, GMiMC utilizes the well-studied generalized Feistel structures with t (> 2) branches.
+Instead of using two branches, GMiMC generalizes the Feistel structures with $t (\geq 2)$ branches.
+GMiMC with $t=2$ is Feistel-MiMC.

-Initially designed for an MPC setting, GMiMC uses a Feistel round function where the mapping is $x \rightarrow x^3$.
-This construction also leads to a cheap instantiation for SNARKs.
+GMiMC uses a Feistel round function where the mapping is $x \rightarrow x^d$.
+This construction leads to a cheap instantiation for SNARKs.
 Due to the characteristics of the underlying primefield, this particular implementation uses the round function $x \rightarrow x^5$.

 For further information, you can read the [GMiMC Paper](https://eprint.iacr.org/2019/397.pdf).